The tooth fairy reminds us that dreams can come true! Here is something special for the little dreamers in your family. A tooth fairy pillow pattern!

 Clip all the curves and turn the pillow the right way out.
 Give it a good press.
 Pinking shears are great for clipping small items like this.

-Stuff the tooth fairy pillow pattern through the gap in the side and use an invisible ladder stitch to close the gap.
+Stuff the tooth fairy pillow pattern through the gap in the side and use an invisible ladder stitch or slip stitch to close the gap.

 Embroidery can also make nice faces.
 Use a backstitch or simple running stitch.